mayanktolani19/vitask-flutter/README.md

 # Caution!
 Work in progress.

+## Now moved into the beta testing mode.

-VITask flutter application made for the students of VIT Chennai for their VTOP login.
+VITask mobile application made for the students of VIT Chennai for their VTOP login.

 # Installation